 Early radiative transfer parameterizations in large-scale models used relatively simple assumptions about how subgrid-scale overlapping cloudy layers align vertically (e.g. Collins, 2001).
 These include maximum overlap, in which the cloudy portions of overlapping cloudy layers are assumed to be perfectly correlated (i.e., vertically projected cloud area is minimized); random overlap, in which the cloudy portions of overlapping cloudy layers are uncorrelated; and the popularly used maximum-random overlap, in which adjacent cloudy layers are maximimally overlapped but layers separated by at least one clear layer are randomly overlapped (Geleyn and Hollingsworth, 1979).
 The maximal-random overlap assumption in particular has been used in a number of GCMs (e.g. Collins et al., 2004; Neale et al., 2010a, 2010b).
-However, these assumptions have been shown to be insufficient to capture the complexity of clouds seen in observations (e.g. Hogan and Illingworth, 2000; Mace and Benson-Troth, 2002; Barker, 2008), and sensitivity tests using high resolution model simuations have shown that unrealistic overlap assumptions can lead to large errors in calculated fluxes and heating rates (Barker et al., 1999; Wu and Liang, 2005).
+However, these assumptions have been shown to be insufficient to capture the complexity of clouds seen in observations (e.g. Hogan and Illingworth, 2000; Mace and Benson-Troth, 2002; Barker, 2008), and sensitivity tests using high resolution model simuations have shown that unrealistic overlap assumptions can lead to instantaneous errors in calculated fluxes in excess of 50 W/m2 (Barker et al., 1999).
+Oreopoulos et al. (2012) demonstrate sensitivity in global cloud radiative effects due to the treatment of overlap that are on the order of 4 W/m2 in both SW and LW fluxes in a GCM.

 Subgrid-scale variability in cloud condensate is often completely neglected in GCMs, despite the fact that clouds can exhibit large variability on scales much smaller than GCM gridboxes (e.g. Stephens and Platt, 1987).
 This is problematic because radiative fluxes and heating rates calculated from model radiative transfer parameterizations are sensitive to subgrid-scale variations in cloud condensate (e.g. Barker et al., 1999; Wu and Liang, 2005; Oreopoulos et al., 2012).
-The sensitivity to both cloud overlap and condensate variability emphasizes the need to provide descriptions of clouds in large-scale models radiative calculations that include both horizontal variability in cloud properties and more realistic cloud overlap.
+Barker et al. (1999) demonstrate instantaneous errors due to unresolved horizontal cloud variability in excess of 100 W/m2.
+Oreopoulos et al. (2012) demonstrate global flux errors due to unresolved cloud variability The sensitivity to both cloud overlap and condensate variability emphasizes the need to provide descriptions of clouds in large-scale models radiative calculations that include both horizontal variability in cloud properties and more realistic cloud overlap.

 One way to account for subgrid-scale variations in cloud structure and condensate amount is to actually generate ensembles of subcolumns from the gridbox mean properties and calculate the radiative fluxes and heating rates on each generated subcolumn independently using the independent column approximation (ICA; Cahalan et al., 1994).
-This can computationally demanding due the need to integrate over a large number of spectral intervals for each subcolumn, but Pincus et al. (2003) introduced an approach that reduces the computational burden substantially by stochastically sampling both cloud state and spectral interval simultaneously.
-This approach, known as the Monte Carlo Independent Column Approximation (McICA), allows for fast ICA-like radiative transfer calculations that can treat inhomogeneous clouds and has been incorporated into the widely used RRTMG radiation package and used in a number of state-of-the-art models (Iacono et al., 2008; von Salzen et al., 2012; Neale et al., 2010a, 2010b; Donner et al., 2011; Hogan et al., 2014),
+This can become computationally demanding due the need to integrate radiative transfer calculations over a large number of spectral intervals for each subcolumn, but Pincus et al. (2003) introduced an approach that reduces the computational burden substantially by stochastically sampling both cloud state and spectral interval simultaneously.
+This approach, known as the Monte Carlo Independent Column Approximation (McICA), allows for fast ICA-like radiative transfer calculations (at the cost of artifically increased random noise) that can treat inhomogeneous clouds and has been incorporated into the widely used RRTMG radiation package and used in a number of state-of-the-art models (Iacono et al., 2008; von Salzen et al., 2012; Neale et al., 2010a, 2010b; Donner et al., 2011; Hogan et al., 2014),